stella-cv/docs/docs/installation.rst

     apt install -y binutils-dev
     # other dependencies
     apt install -y libyaml-cpp-dev libgflags-dev sqlite3 libsqlite3-dev

+    # (if you plan on using IridescenceViewer)
+    # Iridescence dependencies
+    apt install -y libglm-dev libglfw3-dev libpng-dev libjpeg-dev libeigen3-dev libboost-filesystem-dev libboost-program-options-dev

     # (if you plan on using PangolinViewer)
     # Pangolin dependencies